JonasCruzMartinez/devops-workshop-vitepress/docs/phases/02-build.md

 ### Key Concepts

 #### 1. What Are Build Artifacts?
-Build artifacts are the compiled, production-ready files generated from your source code:
+A build artifact is the official, packaged output generated from your source code.
+It's the "thing" that you will test, release, and deploy.
-- **Source Code**: Human-readable files (Markdown, JavaScript, CSS)
+- **Source Code**: Human-readable files you edit (e.g., `docs/index.md`).
-- **Build Process**: Tools like VitePress transform source into optimized files
+- **Build Process**: An automated script (`pnpm build`) transforms that source code.
-- **Artifacts**: The output files ready for deployment (HTML, CSS, JS bundles)
+- **Artifact**: The result is a self-contained, optimized package.
+In our case, it's the `.vitepress/dist/` directory, containing the final HTML, CSS, and JavaScript for our website.

-- **Why Artifacts?**: Source code is editable but slow/insecure for production; artifacts are optimized, secure, and consistent
+**Why Artifacts?**: Source code is for developers.
+Artifacts are for servers and users.
+They are consistent, secure (no source code exposed), and optimized for performance.

 #### 2. pnpm vs npm
 - **pnpm**: Faster, more efficient package manager (3x faster installs)